croraf/maptopath/README.md

     2b.
 Alternatively you can also run in development mode by running "npm run dev" from 'frontend' folder.
     Open 'localhost:9002' in browser

+# TODO (issues)

+- scrolling interferes with calculation thread
+- maybe stop solving if path is ambiguous (easy fix)
+- current position highlight is not aligned with map when map is scrolled